drivetosouth/Awesome-LLM-Safety/README.md

 + `后门攻击`

 Backdoor attacks inject maliciously constructed data into a training set so that, at test time, the trained model misclassifies inputs patched with a backdoor trigger as an adversarially-desired target class.

+Backdoor attacks pose a serious threat to the security of LLMs.
+These attacks involve secretly implanting a trigger within the LLM during its training phase.
+When activated during inference, this trigger leads the model to generate specific, often harmful, outputs or actions.
+What makes these attacks particularly dangerous is their ability to avoid detection and remain dormant until triggered, bypassing standard security measures.

   - [BITE: Textual Backdoor Attacks with Iterative Trigger Injection](https://arxiv.org/abs/2205.12700)
     - Jun Yan, Vansh Gupta, Xiang Ren